 You should bend your knees and pull your hips back while the axe drops down on the target.
 This technique will help you generate a more powerful swing and keep you splitting for hours.

 Your target should be the crack or a split line that you see in the block, that’s the area where you should be hitting the axe every time until it gets split.
 Long logs should be targeted from one endpoint where they already have been cut.

 Chopping Block for Splitting Wood

-Well, people often think that splitting wood is not a big deal it’s just a simple common sense but that’s not enough.
-Talking about the chopping block it’s one of the basic things you need to have and there are few tips and tricks that help to take most out of your chopping block.
+Well, people often think that splitting wood is not a big deal it’s just simple common sense but that’s not enough.
+Talking about the chopping block it’s one of the basic things you need to have and there are a few tips and tricks that help to take the most out of your chopping block.